 That’s a lie too.
 Women like big muscles.
 What they don’t like are enormous muscles and the homoerotic behavior common for guys too focused on their appearance.
 Thinking that a good looking male body is not attractive shows unawareness.
 If a skinny boy adds some muscle to his frame and improves his posture, he will look more attractive in the eyes of the gazelles.
 They may tell you otherwise, but women are known liars saying one thing and thinking the opposite.

 They will tell you that they want someone who understands them and is sensitive enough to feel their pain or something equally nonsensical while constantly checking out the shredded brahs on Tinder.
 Some do it without realizing, but they do it nevertheless.
-This has been proven a few too many times and should be obvious to you by now – good looking bodies attract the attention of females.
+This has been proven a few too many times and should be obvious to you by now – good-looking bodies attract the attention of females.

 Think from the other perspective too.
 Fat girls with sagging bodies just don’t cut it for males.
 If you are a female hippo, consider yourself covered in mud when males look at you.

 Many functional guys behave like they have chosen to stay small because of higher moral standards.
 Those would be the guys who make fun of your hypertrophy attempts while doing kettlebell humping.
-Those people are some of the biggest liars you’ll ever meet in this game.
+Those individuals are some of the biggest liars you’ll ever meet in this game.

 The most comical about them is their alleged choice to remain small, pure and functional.
 Nonsense.
 Everyone wants extra muscle as long as it’s within reason.
 And yet those guys would tell you that they don’t do “bodybuilding stuff” because the extra bulk will slow them down and make them nonfunctional.